Lasse Vibe: Changchun Yatai

 On 10 February 2018, Vibe transferred to Chinese Super League club Changchun Yatai for an undisclosed fee, speculated to be £2 million.
 In a disastrous 2018 season, which culminated in relegation to China League One, Vibe made just 11 appearances and scored one goal.
 He was given a free transfer by the club after the season.

 Return to IFK Göteborg

 On 3 April 2019, Vibe returned to Allsvenskan club IFK Göteborg on a one-year contract, with the option for a further year.
-He made 21 appearances and scored six goals during a mid-table 2019 season and departed the club at the end of the campaign.
-Across his two spells with IFK Göteborg, Vibe made 98 appearances and scored 52 goals.
+He made 21 appearances and scored six goals during a mid-table 2019 season and was voted that season's Archangel by the club's supporters.
+Vibe departed IFK Göteborg at the end of the season and across his two spells, made 98 appearances and scored 52 goals.

 FC Midtjylland

 On 4 November 2019, it was announced that in January 2020, Vibe would transfer to Danish Superliga club FC Midtjylland on an 18-month contract.
 During what remained of the club's 2019–20 championship-winning season, he made 13 appearances and scored two goals.
 Vibe made 12 appearances and scored two goals during the 2020–21 season and retired at the end of the campaign.